evgenyigumnov/protectednet/README.md

 Second version of https://protectednet.io/

-ProtectedNet web-service written on Scala under Playframework with Cassandra database and AngularJS, Bootstrap and CoffeeScript fronted
+ProtectedNet web-service written on Scala under Play Framework with Cassandra database and AngularJS, Bootstrap and CoffeeScript fronted